Somatic Therapy in Palm Desert for the High-Functioning Perfectionist.

 The moment you’re in is rarely the whole story.

-Beneath what feels overwhelming in the present are patterns learned long ago, beliefs formed quietly, and coping strategies that once kept you safe but now leave you stretched too thin.
+Beneath what feels overwhelming in the present, the anxiety, the “Buzz',’ the perfectionism, are patterns learned long ago.
+These were coping strategies that once kept you safe, but now leave you stretched too thin and disconnected from your own agency.

 Therapy offers a place to slow down enough to actually see those patterns, understand where they came from, and begin building something steadier, truer, and more sustainable.

-My work blends evidence-based therapy with warm, grounded, real-life understanding of what it’s like to be a parent navigating fertility, pregnancy, postpartum, and everything that comes after.
+My work blends evidence-based therapy with a warm, grounded, somatic understanding of what it’s like to be a parent navigating life’s biggest transitions.

 Why I Built Haven Wellness

-I built Haven Wellness because I saw how few spaces existed for parents, especially queer parents and IVF families, to talk honestly about what this season actually asks of you.
+I built Haven Wellness because I saw how few spaces existed for parents, especially queer parents and IVF families and high-achieving perfectionists, to talk honestly about what this season actually asks of you.

 The waiting.